llama887/WFC-MDP/README.md

 Removed.
 This repository no longer uses MCTS in experiments.

 ### 7.2 Plotting and aggregation with plot.py

-Use `plot.py` to collect convergence CSVs and generate figures.
-All commands are resumable and write outputs to method-specific folders.

-Data collection (CSV outputs):

 ```bash
 # Evolution, Binary easy (P = 10..100), 1D genotype
 python plot.py \